 Figure 8.
 Congratulation

-For Efficiency part, the user will firstly be given a introduction to efficiency, time complexity, and then choose multiple different algorithms to compare and run together as array length go to infinity, to recognise basic knowledge about it.
+For Efficiency part, the user will firstly be given an introduction to efficiency, time complexity, and then choose multiple different algorithms to compare and run together as array length go to infinity, to recognise basic knowledge about it.